NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 > ______________________________________________________________________
 ```

-> **Note:** `-1` refers to the last array element (Python syntax)
+Indexing the last array element with `-1` (Python syntax), we can see the reference pressure of the first layer above the surface in the MGCM.

+> **Note:** quotes `''` are necessary when browsing dimensions.

-Using `-stat` with `MarsPlot -i` calculates and displays the minimum, mean, and maximum values of a variable, which is better suited for visualizing statistics over large arrays or in data slices.
-Given the dimensions of the `temp` variable, `[time,pfull,lat,lon]`, we display the stats for the **near-surface air temperature over all timesteps and all locations**:
+The minimum, mean, and maximum values of a variable are computed and displayed in the terminal with the `-stat` argument. `-stat` is better suited for visualizing statistics over large arrays like the four-dimensional temperature variable (`temp`).
+Given the dimensions of the `temp` variable, `[time,pfull,lat,lon]`, use `-stat` to display the minimum, mean, and maximum **near-surface air temperature (over all timesteps and all locations)**:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average.nc -stat 'temp[:,-1,:,:]'